 The simple fact of the matter is that the United States of America died in 2020, and it won’t be reborn in quite the same form.

 Turnout spiked in 2020, but nearly as many new voters turned out for Trump as for Biden.
 A large movement of former Republicans into the Democratic column was nearly swamped, in the key states that gave Biden the election, by turnout from new Trump voters.
+Worse, the Democrats’ margins among Black and Latino voters declined for the third election running.

 The tragedy of 2020 was that the Democratic Party establishment congealed around a myth: that Americans aren’t ready for change, that the only way to beat the slide to authoritarianism is to double-down on the status quo.